 Demonstrated skill with sterile technique and preparing buffer solutions. and preparing and handling proteins and nucleic acids.

 Experience to perform mathematical calculations including computing molarities, pH’s, etc.

-Demonstrated successful, positive interpersonal oral and written communication skills using tact, diplomacy, discretion, and flexibility with diverse personalities and situations.
+Successful, positive interpersonal oral and written communication skills using tact, diplomacy, discretion, and flexibility with diverse personalities and situations.
 Skill to interact effectively with faculty, academics, students, and staff including those of diverse ethnicity, culture, and foreign nationals.

-Demonstrated ability to provide work direction to undergraduate student lab employees.
+Proven ability to provide work direction to undergraduate student lab employees.
 Skill to train others in various lab techniques and procedures (safety precautions, preparation of media, dishwashing, equipment usage, laboratory maintenance, etc).